 I offer an open, non-judgmental environment where you can safely put your feelings and experiences into words.
 We will work together to help identify ways that you can communicate more clearly, discover what’s really important to you, and help you understand your own emotions.

 I use a balanced combination of insight-oriented exploration and tangible skills to tailor my help to your specific situation.
 For example, we might explore your core values, to help you understand what really matters to you.
-We might also engage in mindfulness techniques, such as mindfulness meditation, and compassionate self-talk to help you learn to be more kind, more consistent, more motivated, and less critical, not just to others but to yourself.
+We might also engage in mindfulness techniques, such as mindfulness meditation, and compassionate self-talk to help you learn to be more kind, more consistent, more motivated, and less critical, not just to others but also to yourself.

-I have been working in counseling providing help for relationships for eight years and have a Ph.D. in Counseling Psychology.
-I have helped patients through these issues, and I love to see clients gain more clarity about themselves.
-It is wonderful to see a shift in the quality of relationships people have over our time working together.
+I have a Ph.D. in Counseling Psychology and I have close to ten years of experience with helping people sort through these really important concerns.
+I love to see clients gain more clarity about themselves and it is wonderful to see a shift in the quality of relationships people have over our time working together.

 Many times people feel like things are out of their control and that they don’t have the power to make the changes necessary.
 However, there are still lots of choices in front of you.
 Together, we can work to identify the choices that will center your values and needs, and build the skills you need to achieve your goals.

 You may still have concerns about relationship counseling…